julianmak/NEMO-related/docs/compilation_notes/nemo_fcm_gen_log.rst

 detailed log of generating arch-gfortran_local.fcm
 ==================================================

-Log is longer than it needs to be to highlight some possible errors that could be thrown up.
-The following is sort of adapting a version of the fcm file that works on ARCHER (e.g. `NOCL ARCHER guide
+Log is longer than it needs to be to highlight what some of the errors that could arise looks like.
+The following is based what exists in the fcm file that works on ARCHER (e.g. `NOCL ARCHER guide
 <https://nemo-nocl.readthedocs.io/en/latest/work_env/archer.html>`_).